eflautt/ga-data-science/lessons/lesson-6/readme.md

 sns.lmplot(x, y, log_mammals)
 ```

-**Check:** Were students successfully able to use the code to determine correlations between body weight and the three given variables?
+**Check:** Were students successfully able to use the code to determine correlations between body weight and the variables?

 <a name="intro2"></a>